nialldbarber/react-native-skeleton-loaders/README.md

 [![npm version](https://img.shields.io/npm/v/react-native-skeleton-loaders.svg?style=flat)](https://www.npmjs.com/package/react-native-skeleton-loaders)

-A small, intuitive type-safe package for simple skeleton loaders that you can add whilst your app is in a loading state.
+A small, intuitive, type-safe package for simple skeleton loaders that you can add whilst your app is in a loading state.

 ## Table of contents
 - [Prerequisites](#prerequisites)